kercheval/GradleCMPlugin/README.md

 }
 ```

-To add the build info file into other files (such as a zip, sync or
+*Example 2* To add the build info file into other files (such as a zip, sync or
 other location), you can add your target to the buildinfo taskmap
 variable or just do a standard copy as follows.
 This is the approach
 you would take for tasks that are not derived somehow from a